-Traditional tooth replacement solutions like fixed bridges and dentures only replace those parts of missing teeth that are visible above the gum line.
-Dental implants are titanium posts that are inserted below the gums allowing our team to replace the lost root structure as well as providing natural feeling support for the replacement tooth or teeth.
-Dr. Paige Prather has completed advanced training the allows her to safely and successfully complete dental implant supported tooth replacement procedures all in the comfort of our Franklin, TN dental office.
-If you’re interested in finding out more about dental implant supported tooth replacement, read on or call our team to schedule a consultation today.
+Traditional tooth replacement solutions like fixed bridges and dentures only replace those parts of missing teeth that are visible above the gumline.
+What’s unique about dental implants is that they’re strategically inserted into the jawbone, replacing everything from the roots up to the chewing surface.
+You’ll be happy to know that Dr. Paige Prather has completed advanced training to safely and seamlessly recomplete your smile with biocompatible zirconia dental implants.
+She and our team can be with you through every part of the treatment process.
+If you’re interested in finding out more about this procedure, continue reading or call our Franklin dental team to schedule a consultation today!

 Dental implants are cylinders, or posts, that are inserted below the gums, allowing our team to replace the lost root structure as well as providing natural-feeling support for the replacement tooth or teeth.

 The implants that Dr. Prather uses are constructed out of zirconia, a special ceramic material.
 They feature a high level of biocompatibility; they’re able to naturally fuse with the surrounding bone tissue via a process called osseointegration.
 Once complete, this process will allow your new smile to function almost exactly how a natural one does.

 To replace missing teeth with dental implants, patients will need to undergo a four-step treatment process:

 Zirconia implants even offer some unique benefits that are not available with their traditional titanium counterparts.
 For example, they feature a more natural appearance, have one-piece construction that reduces the risk of infections, and will not cause galvanic toxicity (a dangerous interaction between different metals in the mouth).